 Gola drew a lot of influence from the local art scene in Barcelona, particularly the “do it yourself” style which was alive and well in the streets of the city.
 Being close to such an active street art community convinced Gola to leave privacy of his home/studio and bring his work back into the public sphere of the streets.

 His first solo show took him back to Ravenna Italy in 2006.
 That same year he spent 3 months in India.
 It is in India where he adapted the use of energy, vibrant colors, and allegory to his artwork.
 This trip also allowed him to paint his first two walls outside of Europe in Udaipur and Varanasi.

 The late 2000’s was a period of sporadic activity and growth that, while centered between Italy and Spain, took him around the European continent.
-In 2010 He began a semester long residency in Quebec, Canada (Est.-Nord-Est.).
+In 2010 He began a semester-long residency in Quebec, Canada.
 While not his first professional venture into North America, it was the beginning of his artistic presence on a global scale.
-From the completion of his Residency in 2010 until the present his art has taken him all over the world for both collective and solo shows including places such as Sao Paulo Brazil (2011), Moscow Russia (2012), Tokyo Japan (2012) and more recently the Artbat Fest in Almaty Kazakhstan (2013).
+From the completion of his Residency in 2010 until the present, his art has taken him all over the world for both collective and solo shows including places such as Germany, Denmark, Luxembourg, Brazil, Uruguay, Russia, Japan, Kazakhstan, Australia and more recently in 2020 in France for Exhibition 101 at Adda Gallery in Paris.
 He is currently based out of Barcelona but considers himself an active member of the global community.